 This is the BEST Smoked Chicken Legs recipe.
 When smoking chicken legs you’re left with crispy skins and juicy meat.
-Smoked chicken drumsticks, just like Smoked Chicken Wings and Smoked Whole Chicken, only requires 10 minutes prep time.
+Smoked chicken drumsticks, just like Baked BBQ Chicken Thighs, Smoked Chicken Thighs, Smoked Chicken Wings and Smoked Whole Chicken, only requires 10 minutes prep time.

 Smoked Chicken Drumsticks

-Chicken legs are coated in olive oil, a flavorful BBQ rub and barbecue sauce, then cooked smoked low and slow, to create perfectly crispy skin and a juicy interior, infused with light smoke.
+Chicken legs are coated in olive oil, a flavorful BBQ rub (or Smoke Rub For Chicken) and barbecue sauce, then cooked smoked low and slow, to create perfectly crispy skin and a juicy interior, infused with light smoke.

-We’re always looking for easy BBQ recipes and this smoked chicken legs recipe fits the bill.
+We’re always looking for easy smoked recipes and BBQ recipes and this smoked chicken legs recipe fits the bill.
 Smoking chicken legs requires only 4 ingredients and two hours of cook time.

 We highly recommend using a quick and easy bbq mop sauce when making this smoked chicken legs recipe.
 It only requires a few extra ingredients and 2 minutes to mix up.